 - Waterford Council's Family History site

-This council-run website allows free access to a great range of genealogy resources.
+This is the website of the City and County Council's Archives and allows free access to a great range of genealogy resources.

 Among them are graveyards inscriptions, a database of people from Waterford who died in WW1, an emigration database, local newspapers and street/trade directories.